-Ice Climber… Even though one can argue that this game is not “co-op” it is a type of simultaneous 2 player game you can play whether you treat it as co-op or a competition.
-Either way….what a classic….
-I have been playing this one for more than 20 years and somehow it never get stale.
+Ice Climber… Even though one can argue that this game is not “co-op” it is a type of simultaneous 2 player game you can enjoy whether you treat it as co-op or a competition.

 From the great year of 1985 this game has truly stood the test of time.
 It was one of the 17 launch games for the NES in the US so some people might think it’s blasé, but we still love it.
 Just climb to the top! and watch out for asshole seals and stuff.
 Just knock them out with your hammer and keep climbing and catch that pterodactyl on top!
 I guess that dates this game at the Mesozoic era?
 Or does it take place during the Ice Age?
 Maybe the pterodactyls are time travelers?
 In any case, it’s a fun game!

-Ice Climber offers more of a casual feeling and has a fun setting for everyone but in its later stages it gets real tough.
+Ice Climber offers more of a casual experience and has a fun setting for everyone even though it gets real tough in the later stages.